 At the 1983 basic election, the Alliance won over a quarter of the vote, but just 23 of the 650 seats it contested.
-At the 1987 basic election, its share of the vote fell below 23% and the Liberals and Social Democratic Celebration combined in 1988 to form the Liberal Democrats.
+At the 1987 basic election, its share of the vote fell listed below 23% and the Liberals and Social Democratic Party combined in 1988 to form the Liberal Democrats.

-The Regional And Citizen Federal Government Diaries
+The Regional As Well As Resident Government Diaries